andre-ye/pub/_posts/2022-9-4-capital.md

   - Motor mechanism - what puts the whole in engine, the energy source
   - Transmitting mechanism - the conversion of energy into motion.
   - Tool, working machine - the 'front-end' which was previously used by the machine
-- The machine performs the smae operations as a workman did before; the tooli s taken from the man and fit into a machine.
+- The machine performs the smae operations as a workman did before; the tool is taken from the man and fit into a machine.
 - It was the invention of machines that made revolution.
 - The machine supercedes the workman.
 It becomes free from the restraint of human labor.
 - The individual merely becomes a factor in mechanical production.